-The creation of theatre is a fascinating and multi-faceted experience.
-One that captured Chad’s imagination at an early age.
-Chad has been involved with the creation and writing of several new-works.
-Most recently, BOBO’S FIRST CHRISTMAS and THE HALLOWEEN SHOW with the Vagabond Theatre Company and a new adaptation of DR. FAUSTUS with the Sonoma Valley Shakespeare Company.
-Last summer Chad wrote and directed an adaptation of Shakespeare’s classic A MIDSUMMER NIGHT’S DREAM, at the Arkansas Arts Center entitled, A MIDSUMMER NIGHT’S SUPERSTAR.
+Most recently, Chad adapted, directed, and composed music for a coproduction with Shake on the Lake Shakespeare and the Arkansas Shakespeare of TWELFTH NIGHT, which toured to nearly 30 towns over 3 states.
+Other new works: BOBO’S FIRST CHRISTMAS, ROAD TO THEBES, and THE HALLOWEEN SHOW with the Vagabond Theatre Company, a new adaptation of DR. FAUSTUS with the Sonoma Valley Shakespeare Company, and an adaptation of Shakespeare’s classic A MIDSUMMER NIGHT’S DREAM, at the Arkansas Arts Center entitled, A MIDSUMMER NIGHT’S SUPERSTAR.
 Chad has also had his work published.
 He and collaborator Bob May wrote JACK AND BELLA, FROM BEANSTALK TO BROADWAY, published by Heuer Publishing.

 -Theatre Jones, THE FANTASTICKS @Eisemann Center, Dallas, TX

 - “Chad Bradford brings humor and likability, plus a lovely tenor voice, to awkward Professor Bhaer.”

 -Omaha World Herald, LITTLE WOMEN @Omaha Playhouse/Nebraska Theatre Caravan

 - “The cast was perfect.
 Chad Bradford, as El Gallo, […] has a warm, sumptuous baritone and a commanding presence.”